 Anyone aspiring to take nursing can take any of the programs as per their then eligibility, purpose, and the time they can spend doing the course and clear the requisite NCLEX exam to start working as a nurse.
 However, a nurse should not limit their education to the base program they underwent in the past.
-They should look to seek more and advance their education either by enrolling in full programs or certifications.
+They should look to seek more and advance their education either by enrolling in full programs or post graduate certificate in nursing.

 Telehealth is serving as one of the main operational pillars of the healthcare industry post-pandemic.
 Nurse practitioners and registered nurses have been able to diarise patient consultations, meet them online through video conferencing, and remotely monitor the health of patients without coming in contact in person.

 Though telemedicine or telehealth was considered to be a boon in the heightened days of the pandemic, when social distancing protocols had to be maintained, it is here to stay and will be an essential part of the healthcare industry.

 Learning basic computing skills that are required to provide efficient patient care through telehealth will be an added advantage to future nurses.
 They need to know how to use virtual meeting rooms, share patient-related information through screen-sharing and monitor their reports remotely using computers, the internet, and related digital tools.

 Develop core skills

 Apart from adeptness in handling a situation, nurses will be known for their core skills like critical thinking, problem-solving abilities, effective communication, time management, and compassion to name a few.
 While few of these skills are natural traits that can be honed further with the passage of time and experience enriched from various patient cases, nurses can do well to cultivate habits that can help develop their core skills.